sajib91/Connect-4-Ai-and-2-player-system/README.md

-To run the modular, multi-file version of the project you just implemented, follow these steps on your VS Code.
+To run the modular, multi-file version of the project you just implemented, follow these steps on your VS Code

 ### Step 1: Create the Project Folder